intelligentCoding/grpahqlProject/README.md

 - postgres
 - tsc (to compile TS, this speeds up the app)

-# Simple Donation application which lets you register/login and make donations.
+# Simple application that keep tracks of customer fruits preferences for surprise bucket of the month.

 ## How to run it
 - In the root of the project enter **docker-compose up --build** (This is assuming, you already have docker setup on your system)